Chittu Pandey

 Chittu Pandey (10 May 1895 – 6 December 1946), popularly referred to as the Sher-e Ballia (Lion of Ballia), was an Indian independence activist and revolutionary.

-Pandey was born in Rattuchak, a village in Ballia District of Uttar Pradesh in a Brahmin family.
+Pandey was born in Rattuchak, a village in Ballia District of what was then the North-West Provinces in a Brahmin family.

 A distinguished independence activist, he led the Quit India Movement in Ballia; described as the "Tiger of Ballia" by Jawaharlal Nehru and Subhas Chandra Bose, he headed the National Government declared and established on 19 August 1942 for a few days before it was suppressed by the British.
 The parallel government succeeded in getting the Collector to hand over power and release all the arrested Congress leaders.
 But within a week, soldiers marched in and the leaders had to flee.
 He used to call himself a Gandhian.

 There is a crossroads also on the name of Chittu Pandey.

-Pandey ji had two childrens.
-Boy's name was Maksudan pandey and daughter's name was Lalita Devi.
+Pandey ji had two children.
+Son's name was Maksudan Pandey and daughter's name was Lalita Devi.